Taser: Jamaica

 Tasers are legal for civilians to own, provided they possess a valid permit under the Customs Act.
 Currently, police in Jamaica do not have access to Tasers, but in February 2021, Corporal James Rohan, Chairman of the Police Federation, requested access to non-lethal weaponry in order to deal more effectively with encounters with mentally ill individuals.

 Japan

 Under the Firearm and Sword Possession Control Law, import, carrying, purchase of conducted energy weapons is prohibited in Japan.
-The legality of stun guns is unclear.
+Stun guns are legal to own, although carrying without "justifiable grounds" is illegal and can be prosecuted under the Minor Offenses Act.

 Poland

 Any electroshock weapon, including stun guns and Tasers, with amperage under 10 mA can be purchased by anyone over the age of 18 without permit or background checks.
 As most Tasers fulfil those criteria, they are widely available in self-defence stores.

 Russia

 Stun guns and Tasers made in Russia can be purchased for self-defense without special permission, however, under the Federal Law No. 150 "On Weapons" of the Russian Federation it's illegal to import and subsequent sale of any foreign stun devices or Tasers into the country.
 The ban has been in place since the first version of the law was approved in 1996.